AMIS – 阿美族

 • Like other Indigenous People Groups, the Amis face challenges such as: (i.)
 Language loss; (ii.)
 Land rights disputes; (iii.)
 Decline of population in the tribal areas due to urban migration; & (iv.)
 Cultural preservation.
 But there is strong activism, pride & interest among the Amis People in cultural revitalization, education & political participation on the Island of Taiwan.

-• cip.gov.tw – The Amis People @ Council of Indigenous Peoples website
+• cip.gov.tw – The Amis People @ Taiwan Council of Indigenous Peoples – 原住民族委員會 (CIP) website – (Executive Yuan of the Government of the Republic of China on the Island of Taiwan)

 • outpostmagazine.com – The Ancient Traditions of Taiwan’s Amis People @ Outpost Travel e-zine

-• researchgate.net – “Sakizaya or Amis? ? a hidden ethnic group in Taiwan?” @ Journal of Asian Culture & History (Canadian Center of Science and Education)
+• researchgate.net – “Sakizaya or Amis? — A Hidden Ethnic Group in Taiwan?” @ Journal of Asian Culture & History (ACH – ccsenet.org) published by the Canadian Center of Science & Education – CCSE (ccsenet.org)

 • thetaiwanmuseum.com – The Amis @ Taiwan – The Virtual Museum website